ParagD25/Covid-19_Stats/README.md

 ## How To Use 🔧

-From your command line, first clone Tic-Tac-Toe:
+From your command line, first clone Covid-19_Stats:
 <br><br>
 \# Clone this repository<br>
 $ git clone https://github.com/ParagD25/Covid-19_Stats